Scoring your Credit - How's your FICO?

-Equifax, TransUnion, and Experian, the three major credit reporting agencies, each have their own proprietary formula for building your credit score.
-Fair Isaac and Cooriginally developed this score. .
+All three major credit reporting agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
+The original FICO score was developed by Fair Isaac and Company.
 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While each of the models considers a range of data available in your credit report, the differences aren't huge; each agency uses the following to build your score:
+While each of the models considers a range of data available in your credit report, all of the agencies use the following to calculate your credit score:

-• Credit Card Balances - How many accounts do you hold, and how much do you owe on them?
+• Credit Card Balances - How many credit card accounts do you hold, and how much do you owe on them?

-Each of these factors is assigned a value and a weight.
+These factors are weighted a little bit differently depending on the formula being used.
 Each formula produces a single number which may vary a a little by agency.
 Credit scores can be as low as 300 and as high as 800.
-Higher is always better.
-Most home buyers have a score above 620.
+Higher is better.
+Most folks who want to get a mortgage loan in the current environment score 620 or above.

-In order to improve your FICO score, you've got to get the reports that are used to build it, and of course, you need the score itself.
+Before you can improve your score, you must get your score and make sure that the credit reports from each agency are correct.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive to get your FICO score from all three reporting agencies, along with your credit report.
-Also available are helpful information and tools that help you understand how to improve your credit score.
+It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three credit reporting agencies.
+Also available are information and online tools that help you understand how to improve your FICO score.

-You can get a free credit report once a year from the three major credit reporting agencies when you visit AnnualCreditReport.com.
+You can get a federally-mandated free credit report once a year from the three major agencies by visiting AnnualCreditReport.com.
 These reports do not include a free score, but it's very inexpensive to get one at the same time.

 Basic Pre-Approval